 The Man Who Counted by Malba Tahan

-Malba Tahan is the creation of a celebrated Brazilian mathematician who was looking for a way to bring some of the mysteries and delights of mathematics to a wider public.
-He turned out to be a born storyteller.
-The adventures of Beremiz Samir, The Man Who Counted, take the reader on an exotic journey in which, time and again, he summons his extraordinary mathematical powers to settle disputes, give wise advice, overcome dangerous enemies, and win for himself fame and fortune. as we accompany him, we learn much of the history of famous mathematicisns who preceded him; we undergo a series of trials at the hands of the wise men of the day; and we come to admire the warm wisdom and patience that earn him the respect and affection of those whose problems he resolves so astutely.
-In the grace of their telling, these stories hold unusual delights for the reader.
+Malba Tahan is the creation of a celebrated Brazilian mathematician looking for a way to bring some of the mysteries and pleasures of mathematics to a wider public.
+The adventures of Beremiz Samir, The Man Who Counted, take the reader on a journey in which, time and again, Samir summons his extraordinary mathematical powers to settle disputes, give wise advice, overcome dangerous enemies, and win for himself fame, fortune, and rich rewards.
+We learn of previous mathematicians and come to admire Samir's wisdom and patience.
+In the grace of Tahan's telling, these stories hold unusual delights for the reader.

 Júlio César de Mello e Souza, a Brazilian mathematician, published more than one hundred books under the name Malba Tahan.
 Even after his identity was exposed, he wrote as Tahan until his death in 1974.
 Poet and translator Alastair Reid lives in New York City.